On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Introduction

+Finally, Theorem \ref{criterion} provides an intrinsic criterion for singularity of the harmonic measure.
+We would like to highlight that we don't require any special moment conditions for this criterion to work, so it is applicable in a much larger generality than the criterion in \cite{blachere2011harmonic} applied to our case.
+It is of independent interest to try and relate the above ratios $\frac{\lambda_0(\gamma) - \overline{\gamma.0}}{(\gamma^{-1})'(0)}$ with $\frac{h}{l}$ -- the Hausdorff dimension of the harmonic measure.
+Unfortunately, our methods do not immediately provide another approach to showing exact-dimensionality for random walks with moment conditions which are worse than superexponential with respect to the hyperbolic distance.

 The structure of the paper is as follows.
 In Section \ref{Preliminaries} we recall all necessary facts about transformations $PSU(1,1)$ and provide a brief recap of complex-analytic tools we are going to use.
-In Section \ref{The log-Poisson transform of a stationary measure} we introduce an appropriate integral transform which fully respects the action of $PSU(1,1)$ to obtain a holomorphic necessary condition for $\mu$-stationarity, thus proving Theorem \ref{T:main result}.
+In Section \ref{Holomorphic stationarity condition} we introduce an appropriate integral transform which fully respects the action of $PSU(1,1)$ to obtain a holomorphic necessary condition for $\mu$-stationarity, thus proving Theorem \ref{T:main result}.
 In Section \ref{Squeezing water from a stone} we extract the most we can from the resulting equation, using state-of-the-art techniques related to generalized analytic continuations.

-\textbf{Remark.} This is very much work in progress -- we believe that the established connection between the structure of stationary measures and closed invariant subspaces with respect to the backward shift goes much, much deeper.
-We will outline some of the open questions in the concluding section of this preprint.
+Finally, in Section \ref{Criterion for the singularity of the harmonic measure} we use the developed machinery to formulate a criterion for the singularity of the harmonic measure in terms of the non-tangential convergence of harmonic functions on lattices.